wenjie1991/ggfigdone/README.md

 **Free API key**

-You can access a free LLM service at this link: https://github.com/cheahjs/free-llm-api-resources
+You can find free LLM service at this link: https://github.com/cheahjs/free-llm-api-resources

-The following video demonstrates how to apply the GroqCloud key for free.
+The following video demonstrates how to apply the **GroqCloud** key for free.

 Link: https://console.groq.com/login